 Go to the Research section

-The Department of English and Modern Languages comprises six collaborative research communities, supporting our doctoral students and encouraging wide participation both through our partnerships and our busy programme of conferences, public events and lectures.
+The Department of English and Modern Languages comprises seven collaborative research communities, supporting our doctoral students and encouraging wide participation both through our partnerships and our busy programme of conferences, public events and lectures.

 The Oxford Brookes Poetry Centre with a specific focus on women’s poetry, working class poetry, avant-garde poetry and poetics, nineteenth-century poetry, and performance poetry.

 The Europe Japan Research Centre is the home through which we organise and disseminate the high quality research of all Brookes staff working on Japan as well as a large number of affiliated Research Fellows.

 The Avant-Gardes and Speculative Technology (AGAST) Project recovers the forgotten promise of modernism: that art and technology can combine to produce positive social change.